maxxiimo/the-front-end-manifesto/Getting Started.md

       gem 'pg',           '0.12.2'
     end

-Since I typically use compass, I added the gem here.
+Since I typically use compass, I added the compass-rails gem here.
 You may not want to.
+If you do, a smart choice, check out the [Using Compass][] chapter of this book.

 #### .gitignore